brynnb/healthy-surf/README.md

 - Imgur maybe

 ## To-Do <a name="to-do"></a>

-- Install sql and get keywords into database
+#### General

+- Add UI in extension popup to add keywords, add categories, assign keywords to categories, dev-only button to save to sqlite, on-off toggle
+- Update code so that toggling off extension shows all previously hidden content.
+Ensure toggling on re-hides without page reload.
+- Add filtering for usernames on platform-specific basis; Add tagging for username filtering (so that sharing filtering lists on shared preferences can work)
+- Add UI for adding usernames, extension to detect which website you're on to auto-associate it the platform.
+- Move entities to shared folder

+#### Before First Release
+- Add .env and .env.example - needed for github API access for updating gists
 - Finish assigning categories to default JSON subreddits
-- Move entities to shared folder
-- Write tool to dump SQL to JSON file
+- Make sure IS_DEV_MODE type checking is properly false when built and instsalled

+#### Keeping filtering lists up-to-date
+- Update keyword filtering from gists (stored as JSON)
 - Update keyword filtering from JSON (if dev mode/JSON is available, otherwise use API call to gist)
-- Add .env and .env.example
-- Update keyword filtering from gists (stored as JSON)
+- Write tool to dump SQL to JSON file if going with approach to store JSON on a gist for continual updates
 - Dev script to update gist JSON via API from local sqlite store

-- Make sure IS_DEV_MODE type checking is properly false when built and instsalled
+#### Platform Specific
+- Add toggle for filtering while viewing specific subreddit or only on /r/all
+- Ensure filtering works for "cross-posts", in that the filtering is also applied to the origin subreddit and origin title
+- Fix Youtube commenting filtering - it removes entire tree parent comment tree when a single child comment hits a filter
+- X/Twitter: add filtering for any crypto stuff
+- Remove "members only" youtube videos

+## Notes

+- I am using sqlite for development purposes because managing default data that ships with the extension is easier here than the WebExtensions Storage API.
+The extension will load sqlite database data to the WebExtensions Storage API when installed and then operate from there.

 ## Tools Used <a name="features"></a>